Here are some of the most frequently asked questions we’ve heard from our customers, and our answers. Hope this helps!

 I’m 6’8″ and 300 lb… (or)… I’m 5’3″ and 110 lb… will your pack fit me?

 Our core packs are built with a default sizing that covers the core 80% of anglers out there – – – but we aren’t all built the same!
-So, if you’re an NFL Lineman, or have to shop in the kids section for clothes, we can and often DO make adjustments in our work to better cover your needs.
+So, if you’re an NFL Lineman, or shop in the kids section for clothes, we can and often DO make adjustments in our work to better cover your needs.
 Because we build each pack to order, if we have information about what you need, we can add to or shorten the strap(s) on our packs during the build to help make your pack fit better out of the box.
 Simply tell us how you’re built in the “ADDITIONAL INFORMATION” box during checkout.
 If we have any questions, we’ll reach out directly for you to clarify.

 How well do your packs fit women?